JimTsesm/MobilityDB-Azure/README.md

     <li><code>Subscription</code> defines the name of the active Azure subscription.</li>
     <li><code>VMsNumber</code> determines the number of Worker nodes and <code>VMsSize</code> the size of each machine.</li>
     <li><code>SSHPublicKeyPath</code> and <code>SSHPrivateKeyPath</code> values specify the location of the ssh private and public keys to access the created VMs.
 By default, the files will be stored in <strong>~/.ssh/</strong> directory.</li>
-    <li><code>Gitrepo</code> specifies the Github repository from which the installation scripts and the rest source files will be found.</li>
+    <li><code>Gitrepo</code> specifies the Github repository from which the installation scripts and the rest source files will be found.
+The default value should be used.</li>
     <li><code>Service_app_url</code> determines  the  url  of  the  Service  Principal  and <code>Service_tenant</code> the tenant’s id.
 When executing the script, the <code>Client secret</code> should be given by the user to authenticate the application in Azure.</li>
     </ul>
 </li>
 <li>Execute the script by running <code>bash MobilityDB-Azure/automaticClusterDeployment/KubernetesCluster/deployK8SCluster.sh</code>.
-After some few minutes, the cluster will be deployed on Azure.</li>
+After around 15 minutes, the cluster will be deployed on Azure.</li>
 </ol>

 When the cluster is ready, you can access any machine using the `~/.ssh/id_rsa` key.
 The next step is to establish an ssh connection with the Coordinator VM.
 To connect to the machine, run `ssh -i ~/.ssh/id_rsa azureuser@{vm_ip_address}`, where vm_ip_address is the public ip address of the Coordinator VM that can be found inAzure portal.
 When connected to the VM, you can confirm that the K8S cluster has been successfully initialized by executing `sudo kubectl get nodes`.